rebplane/msc/docs/source/9_lists/lists.rst

 Player Indexing
 ----------------------

-Relative variable support player indices to get the value for a specific player.
+Relative variables support player indices to get the value for a specific player.
 Suppose we have a relative Int x = 5.

 For rickyboy320, x = 3.
 For CreepaShadowz, x = 7.